 Indirect grilling is a slow process that evenly cooks all the sides of the food through reflected heat.
 It doesn’t require you to flip the food during the whole process.
-You will never end up with large pieces of meat charred on the surface while almost raw at the centre!
+You will never end up with large pieces of meat charred on the surface while almost raw at the center!

 Although Barbecue is a practice as old as civilization itself, by no means is it something that comes naturally to any of us.
 If you’re new to it, you need to take care of a host of things you would have never encountered during regular cooking.

 Here’s a basic guide for everyone setting out for their first barbecue:

 Don’t attempt to scale culinary heights with your baby steps!
 Keep things easy if you want to get the food right and enjoy.
 It is absolutely fine if you don’t end up with a perfect barbecue in your very first attempt.

 Choosing the right barbecue is of utmost importance.
 Depending on your budget and the kind of food that you will be cooking, you can opt for either an open grill or a kettle barbecue.
 An open grill barbecue works great for burgers and small pieces of chicken; for heavier stuff like whole chicken or joints of meat, you will need a kettle barbecue.

 Anything that takes over 30 minutes to cook should be cooked in a kettle barbecue.